-- Must meet all requirements outlined in NFPA 1002, Chapters 4 and 9 (edition listed above) - A Driver/Operator-ARFF candidate must possess a valid Driver License and a valid CDL or CDL (per State law) if operating on public roadways. - Must participate in all practical skills during the course - A driving course may be used for practice, but students shall drive on public roadways for their practical exam as required by NFPA 1002 - Personal Protective Equipment used shall minimally include a helmet, eye protection, gloves, boots and a safety vest, and used when required by instructors (water supply operations). - Must attain a grade of "pass" on the practical exam - Student must pay the practical skills examination fee to the district college - A Driver/Operator ARFF candidate shall complete all of the testing stations.
+- Must meet all requirements outlined in NFPA 1002, Chapters 4 and 9 (edition listed above) - A Driver/Operator-ARFF candidate must possess a valid Driver License and a valid CDL or CDL (per State law) if operating on public roadways. - Must participate in all practical skills during the course - A driving course may be used for practice, but students shall drive on public roadways for their practical exam as required by NFPA 1002 - Personal Protective Equipment used shall minimally include a helmet, eye protection, gloves, boots and a safety vest, and used when required by instructors (water supply operations). - Must attain a grade of "pass" on the practical examtudent must pay the practical skills examination fee to the district college - A Driver/Operator ARFF candidate shall complete all of the testing stations.
 Practical skills examinations are graded on a pass/fail basis.
 A Driver/Operator ARFF candidate shall safely and successfully complete all tasks within the selected skills stations of the examination to receive a passing grade. - Candidates who fail up to two (2) stations may retest on the same day at no additional cost.
 If, after retesting, the candidates fail the station(s) again, they must retake the entire examination at a later date. - Candidates who fail three (3) or more stations on their initial examination attempt must retake the entire examination at a later date as well.
 This requirement is necessitated by the random examination skills selection process.
-Such retakes also require payment of another examination fee.
+Such retakes also require payment of another examination fee. - Students have a total of three attempts to pass the practical skills exam.
+If a student fails all three attempts, the student must retake the entire course prior to entering into the testing process again.